-Power yoga can often get sweaty — even power yoga for beginners! — so you’ll want to be ready with a towel and plenty of water (in a reusable water bottle, of course).
+Power yoga can often get sweaty — even power yoga for beginners! — so you’ll want to be ready with a towel and plenty of water.
 While this might feel kind of icky in the moment, it has plenty of health benefits, which helps set power yoga apart from other kinds of yoga.

-Healthline also notes that sweating during exercise translates into more general health benefits, including increased energy, weight maintenance, improved mood, and better sleep.
+According to Healthline, sweating often means that you’re detoxifying your body of heavy metals, eliminating chemicals, and cleansing your system of bacteria.
+Hello, detox!
+Healthline also notes that sweating during exercise translates to more general health benefits, including increased energy, weight maintenance, improved mood, and better sleep.

 So, yeah.
 Good posture more or less affects everything where your health is concerned.

 Staying active is one of many ways that you can maintain good posture and reap all of those awesome benefits.
-And power yoga for beginners is a seriously awesome way to stay active!
+And power yoga is a seriously awesome way to stay active!

 We’re most certainly not here to suggest that you need to lose weight, but if you do happen to have weight loss goals in mind, power yoga for weight loss is legit.

-If the details of all of these other benefits aren’t enough to convince you that power yoga will support an overall improvement in your wellness, then maybe this quote from Aura Wellness Center will do the trick:
+If the details of all of these other benefits aren’t enough to convince you that power yoga will support an overall improvement in your physical AND mental wellness, then maybe this quote from Aura Wellness Center will do the trick:

 “Power yoga practitioners boost their immune systems and become more in tune with their body overall.”